rajvi08/Rajvi-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-The devices design is inspired from firefly.
+The devices design is inspired from fireflies, bio-inspired design.
 The bioluminiscent effect overlaps with our design , where emitting light  is the medium of interaction.

 ## Part F. Record